vchsiu28/Logo-Detection/README.md

 1. Make sure node.js and npm are [installed](https://treehouse.github.io/installation-guides/mac/node-mac.html).
 2. Save the google cloud service account credential file as secret.json and store in the root folder.
 3. Run `npm install` to install required packages.
+4. Config file is not included here, and you may email us fot it.
-4. Make sure [run.sh](../blob/master/run.sh) is executable by `chmod +x run.sh` and then use `./run.sh` to start the web app.
+5. Make sure [run.sh](../blob/master/run.sh) is executable by `chmod +x run.sh` and then use `./run.sh` to start the web app.
-5. The web page is statically hosted on <http://localhost:8888/demo.html> by default.
+6. The web page is statically hosted on <http://localhost:8888/demo.html> by default.

 ![default](https://github.com/vchsiu28/Logo-Detection/blob/master/img/default2.png)
 Click "Choose File" and choose the image file from your browser.
 Click "Upload", wait for 2-3 seconds and results will be updated underneath the image.
-The default result is the logo of the image.

 ![object](https://github.com/vchsiu28/Logo-Detection/blob/master/img/logo2.png)
 The default result is the logo of the image.